After flowering the structure formed from the ovaries and bearing the seeds in it, such structure of the flower is known as Fruit.

 - Fruit is formed by the participation of one or more flowers.

-Question 3: What is the definition of morphology?
+Question 3: What are the types of fruits?

 Question 5: How is the pericarp of mango is divided?